Lottery Open!

 There is no parking available in the start area.
 Participants can park their cars for free in the Sports Complex parking lots (Broad Street and Pattison Avenue) and take the SEPTA Broad Street Line to the start area.

-All vehicles must be removed from the Sports Complex by 12:00 pm to prepare for Phillies Gameday Operations.
+All vehicles need to be removed from the Sports Complex lots by 12 p.m.

 Family and friends can track the progress of athletes this year with either email notifications or push notifications on their web browser.

-No app download is required (first time this has been done anywhere in our sport) and there is no set-up required by the runner.
+No app download is required and there is no set-up required by the runner.
 You give us permission to contact your device and the personal results show up in your device’s new notifications, just like a weather alert or other push notification.

 You now choose email or notifications.
 If you give us permission, then that’s it!